ieeeupsb/workshop-html/content/intro.md

 We'll be using the Web Hosting that FEUP has for every member of the community - you can check out yours at [http://fe.up.pt/~login](http://fe.up.pt/~login) (where `login` should be replaced with your username, usually `up201xxxxxx`).
 If you have never edited your page, you should see a **Welcome** page, saying that the owner hasn't created any content.
 We'll show you how to change that...

-### Editing at FEUP
+### Editing at FEUP's computers
-When you're using a computer at FEUP (like you'll be doing during this workshop), open the **File Explorer > This PC** and, under **Network Locations**, you should see a network drive with your **username** (if you don't find it, simply try typing `z:` into the adress bar and hitting `Enter`).
-Inside this network driver, there's a folder called **public_html**, and that's where your Web Page's files are located.
+When you're using a computer at FEUP, open the **File Explorer > This PC** and, under **Network Locations**, you should see a network drive with your **username** (if you don't find it, simply try typing `z:` into the adress bar and hitting `Enter`).
+Inside this network driver, there's a folder named **public_html**, and that's where your Web Page's files are located.

+### Editing at home *(or during this workshop)*
+When you're at home, you could use an FTP program (like [FileZilla](https://filezilla-project.org/)) to access your files folder remotely.
+Simply download this program, install it, and use your credentials to log into the server `homes.fe.up.pt`, port `21`.

+For more information, go to https://homes.fe.up.pt/

+Next, you should find, among others, a folder named **public_html** - that's where your Web Page's files are.
-So far, you only find the **index.html** file, the default page that is shown when somebody opens [http://fe.up.pt/~yourusername](http://fe.up.pt/~yourusername).
-That's the file we'll be creating from scratch, so just change this one's name to **old.html**.
+So far, you only find the **index.html** file, the default page that is shown when somebody opens [http://fe.up.pt/~yourusername](http://fe.up.pt/~yourusername) (you can test this by going to [http://fe.up.pt/~yourusername/index.html](http://fe.up.pt/~yourusername/index.html) - you'll notice that it is the exact same page).

+We'll be creating **index.html** from scratch, so just change this one's name to **old.html**.
 After renaming the file, try accessing your page again.
 You should see an error message.

-Now open your text editor (Notepad++ or Kate), and save an empty document in this folder as **index.html**.
+Now open your text editor, and save an empty document (anywhere you'd like) with the name **index.html**.
-The error message should disappear.
+Drag this file to the **public_html** folder in Filezilla, refresh your browser, and the error message should disappear.

-### Editing at home
-When you're at home, you could use an FTP program (like [FileZilla](https://filezilla-project.org/)) to access this folder remotely.
-Simply download this program, install it, and use your credentials to log into the server `homes.fe.up.pt`, port `21`.

-For more information, go to https://homes.fe.up.pt/
+**If you need any help, call a monitor!**

 [Main Menu](../README.md)